microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/accessreviewscheduledefinition-get.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Retrieve an [accessReviewScheduleDefinition](../resources/accessreviewscheduledefinition.md) object by ID.
 This returns all properties of the scheduled access review series except for the associated accessReviewInstances.
-Each accessReviewScheduleDefinition has at least one instance, representing each recurrence of the review, as well as individual groups being reviewed.
+Each accessReviewScheduleDefinition has at least one instance.
+An instance represents an individual group under review during one recurrence of the review.

 To retrieve the instances of the access review series, use the [list accessReviewInstance](accessreviewinstance-list.md) API.